 One of the purposes for forming a CoP is the chance to learn collectively… to develop competence together.
 It’s a lot of fun, and very productive, to be part of a group of people who are passionate and engaged about the same topic and want to help each other.

 How to develop virtual communities of practice

 - SHARE INFORMATION WITH OTHERS.
 Don’t forget, it’s also possible to interact with people without video technology.
-You can use asynchronous tools like Slack or HipChat or any other group messaging tool, where you can share information, knowledge, and experiments with messages.
+You can use asynchronous tools like Slack, where you can share information, knowledge, and experiments with messages.
 Plenty of online communities operate effectively online with only written communication.

 - USE THE “HOT SEAT” TECHNIQUE TO GET YOUR PROBLEM SOLVED FROM DIFFERENT ANGLES.
 A hot seat is where one person comes to the group with a problem or issue they want to solve.
 The group will then approach that problem or issue from different angles and help give the person in the hot seat ideas on how to move forward and solve that particular issue.